 "Flying Focus Speakers and Events" may include our one-hour format, "Inciteful Views," or programs running 90 to 120 minutes long.
 These programs highlight speakers and major events which come to Portland, OR and are only edited to fit the time constraints of cable access TV.

 Media Activism: Another branch of our work is to create media events and empower citizens to get involved with the video image.
 Whether one feels that TV violence creates real violence or not, or whether you believe you are susceptible to advertising, we must all recognize that television is a major force in directing and reflecting society.
 By creating television programs, and by helping others to analyze the media, document their own stories, or just participate in local events we are subverting the corporate paradigm of one-way television.

-Distribution: We also act to educate the public by distributing our tapes through a catalog (which now contains over 300 of our original programs), lending libraries, and cable access TV in the Portland area and around the nation.
+Distribution: We also act to educate the public by distributing our shows through a catalog (which now contains over 1000 of our original programs), lending libraries, and cable access TV in the Portland area and around the nation.

 Content of the show is determined by those involved, and is not censored by the rest of the collective, although other members review and comment on the rough or finished program.

 Most of our income is from donations from individuals.
-Although we ask for a donation when someone orders a copy of one of our programs, this figure is not much more than our actual cost to make the tapes, and so we keep our tapes as available as possible.
+Although we ask for a donation when someone orders a copy of one of our programs, this figure is not much more than our actual cost to make the DVDs/USB drives/tapes, and so we keep our suggested donations as low as possible.

 Currently all our members are volunteers.
 All of our income goes into producing programs, hosting events, mailings, and mostly supplies and office overhead such as rent and telephone.

 In the fall of 1996 we received tax exempt status, meaning that contributions to Flying Focus can be made tax deductible.
 In July, 2022, we became a project of Peace and Justice Works, a 501-c-3 organization dedicated to educating the public on nonviolent conflict reolution.